PlayboyPrime/ModalMod/tutorials/How to add TextInputComponents.md

+# You can find the modules in [copypasta](https://github.com/PlayboyPrime/ModalMod/tree/main/copypasta)

 First you have to navigate to the config.json file.

 Then copy an already exisiting TextInputComponent and paste it under it and rename it upcounting(TextInputComponent1, TextInputComponent2 and so on).